logreg-n-coffee/fullstack-chatbot-with-langchain-and-rag/README.md

 This approach effectively bridges traditional database operations with advanced NLP techniques, enabling sophisticated querying and retrieval mechanisms essential for modern AI-driven applications.

-## Discover 7: Explanation of Improvement of SQL Query using ORM
+## Discovery 7: Explanation of Improvement of SQL Query using ORM

 ### Replacing SQL with ORM